 Seasonal Transitions: Sinking Pots into the Garden in Spring

 In spring, sink the pots into the garden to help the herbs adapt.
-In fall, bring them back inside.
+In the fall, bring them back inside.

 Before You Go – Growing Herbs in Home Gardens